Astros vs. Angels Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Framber Valdez (5-4) will take to the mound for the Astros and make his 12th start of the season.
+- Cristian Javier (6-1) will take the mound for the Astros, his 12th start of the season.

+- He has earned a quality start six times in 11 starts this season.

+- Javier has pitched five or more innings in 11 straight games and will look to extend that streak.

 |Opponent